Skip to Site Header Skip to Main Content Skip to Footer

 As the effects of alcohol wear off, it often causes awakenings and a restless night.
 This can result in feeling unrefreshed in the morning, which causes oversleeping as your body tries to catch up on lost quality sleep.

-Certain drugs and medications, as well as recreational substances, can affect how we sleep.
+Certain drugs and medications, as well as recreational substances, can affect how we sleep and can cause our body temperature to increase making you sleep hot.
 They can make us sleep longer than usual or cause our sleep to be interrupted, leading to excessive sleepiness.

 This can also result in changes to our sleep patterns, which can affect the quality of our sleep.
 To promote better sleep quality, it’s advisable to avoid alcohol and minimize substance use close to bedtime.

 sleeping hot at night